 There are a good number of luxury developments in Malta and Gozo that have been earmarked by the local authorities as Special Designated Areas (SDA).
 Within these developments, all restrictions that might normally apply to the purchase have been lifted.
 These developments are often located in the best seafront or central location in Malta and Gozo and offer top-end properties with added facilities that may include communal gardens, swimming pools, marinas, etc. as well as enhanced finishes and amenities.
 Also, they sometimes offer taller development heights.
 These Special Designated Areas include Portomaso and Pendergardens in St Julians, Tigne Point and Fort Cambridge in Sliema, Fort Chambray and Kempinsky residences in Gozo, Tas-Sellum Village and Southridge in Mellieha, St Angelo Mansions at the Vittoriosa Marina, Ta’ Monita and Metropolis.

 Any foreigner (EU and non-EU) who finds property in Malta or property for sale in Gozo within a Special Designated Area may purchase any number of units without the need for an AIP permit.
 Properties acquired within these developments often also prove to be excellent rental investments.

 ACQUISITION BY BODIES OF PERSONS

-Should a body of persons find a property in Malta that they would like to acquire for the purpose that it has been set up (other than a commercial partnership), and should this body of persons be established in and operating from a European Union member state, then the property may be freely acquired with the one condition that it must be directly controlled by citizens of a European Union member state who have resided in Malta continuously for five years.
+Should a body of persons find an item that they would like to acquire for the purpose that it has been set up (other than a commercial partnership), and should this body of persons be established in and operating from a European Union member state, then it may be freely acquired with the one condition that it must be directly controlled by citizens of a European Union member state who have resided in Malta continuously for five years.